ekerstein/codewithgpt/README.md

 Contributions are welcome!
 Here are a few things that need attention:

-- **Tests**: Adding or improving unit and integration tests to ensure reliability and predictability of the app.
+- **Tests**: Adding unit and integration tests
-- **API Response Formatting**: Make the API response more user-friendly and standardized to improve client-side handling.
-Code formatting is not happening at the moment in the response.
+- **API Response Formatting**: Make the API response more user-friendly.
+Code formatting is not happening at the moment.
-- **Request Customization**: Implement more customization options for the requests sent to OpenAI, such as choosing different types of request parameters.
+- **Request Customization**: Add more customization options for the requests sent to OpenAI, such as choosing request parameters.
-- **Code Cleanup and Optimization**: Look for opportunities to refactor and optimize the existing codebase for better performance and readability.

 To contribute, please fork the repository, make your changes, and submit a pull request with a clear description of what you've done.